Simy ‘happy at Crotone’ despite Serie A relegation | Goal.com

 “Crotone is a fantastic place, the people and club have given me everything and this is the best moment of my career.
 I think now the time has come to give even more.”

-The Super Eagles forward is delighted with his side’s comeback draw against the Sorcerers at Stadio Ezio Scida.
+The Super Eagles forward was delighted with his side’s comeback draw against the Sorcerers at Stadio Ezio Scida.

 “There is always motivation.
 It might’ve been different, as Benevento were seeking safety, but we are professionals and must never let anything go,” he continued.